FSCPC Aspire Program

-The ASPIRE Program - Figure Skating Development
+The Aspire Program - Figure Skating Development

-Your child loves figure skating.
-He or she is progressing beyond Park City Ice Arena's Skating Academy or is ready for a bigger commitment and is interested in competitions, testing and/or shows.
-What's next?
 Become an Aspire member of the Figure Skating Club of Park City and register for the ASPIRE PROGRAM - our developmental program within the Figure Skating Club of Park City.

-What is ASPIRE?
+What is Aspire?

-• An invitational program offered by Figure Skating Club of Park City to help transition skaters from Skating Academy to the Figure Skating Club.
+• An invitational program offered by the Figure Skating Club of Park City to help transition skaters from Skating Academy to the Figure Skating Club of Park City.

 • Fundamentals of skating and skating etiquette are offered in this program.

-Why should I join THE CLUB?
+Why should I join the club?

 • Joining as an Aspire Member of the FSCPC is a great way for a new skater to progress in Figure Skating and experience the benefits of club membership at a reduced cost.
 See Member Benefits.